 Imagine waking to the sound of a whale blow!
 You fix your coffee and sit on the back deck while your boat gently rocks, looking out over the magnificent expanse of water and mountains.
-Suddenly up pops a curious harbor seal only a few yards from your boat and it is checking you out!
+Suddenly, up pops a curious harbor seal only a few yards away!
 These are only a couple of the common occurences while visiting Glacier Bay National Park on your own boat.

-In planning your trip, please note that pets are not allowed on shore anywhere in Glacier Bay National Park except on a leash at Bartlett Cove.
-Before arriving at Glacier Bay you may want to be familiar with other park regulations, particularly those that apply to boaters.
+In planning your trip, please note that pets are not allowed on shore anywhere in Glacier Bay National Park, except on a leash in the Bartlett Cove developed area.
+Before arriving, you may want to be familiar with other park regulations, particularly those regulations that apply to boaters.